Divided by the Yarra River, Melbourne is a city of many faces.

 Hawthorn combines inner-city buzz with a family-friendly atmosphere.
 Situated just east of the CBD, it still bears the marks of a gold rush that took hold of Melbourne in the 1860s.
 Fancy architecture and boom time mansions can be found scattered throughout Hawthorn’s streets, alongside leafy parks, vintage cinemas and second-hand clothing stores.

-To experience some of the best dining found on the south side of the Yarra, make your way to Hawthorn Common.
-This sprawling café bakes their own bread onsite and brews up some of the best coffee in Melbourne.
+To experience some of the best dining found on the south side of the Yarra, make your way to Liar Liar.
+This cosy café brews up some of the best coffee and housemade treats in Melbourne.

 With its art deco apartments and gourmet restaurants, South Yarra is symbolic of Melbourne’s upmarket side.
 From art galleries and historical buildings to fancy cocktail bars and quirky bistros, it has everything to keep cultured travellers entertained.